Wiredcraft/test-backend/myapp/README.md

 ## Enhancements in the future:

-* Add support for fetching the nearby friends.
-* Categorize all logger messages into classes.
+* Categorize all logger messages into Classes.
 * Add version support.
 Currently all users are accessing the same version of api.
 * Add User authentication and authorization with OAUTH 2.0.